myrondza10/hybrid_forecasting_emd_imfs/README.md

 # Financial Data Analysis & Forecasting using HHT - Empirical Mode Decomposition & Ensemble Forecasting.

-Performed Analysis & Prediction on Financial Stock Market data using using Hilbert–Huang Transform (HHT) - Empirical Mode Decomposition (EMD) along with Ensemble Forecasts on Intrinsic Mode Functions (IMFs) using ARIMA (Auto Regressive Integrated Moving Average) and BSTS (Bayesian Structural Time Series) in R.
+Performed Analysis & Prediction on Financial Stock Market data using using Hilbert–Huang Transform (HHT) - Empirical Mode Decomposition (EMD) along with Ensemble Forecasts on Intrinsic Mode Functions (IMFs) using BSTS (Bayesian Structural Time Series) in R.

 The four forecast error statistics are computed as follows :